Frequently Asked Questions

 Financial trails and health outcomes are carefully monitored by the Program management team.
 Site visits of centers by international experts are conducted as needed.

-As a sponsor you will receive a biannual newsletter, keeping you up-to-date with the progress of the Program around the world, and the occasional other news update.
+As a donor you will receive a biannual newsletter, keeping you up-to-date with the progress of the young people Life for a Child supports around the world.
 You can unsubscribe from emails at any time if you wish.
-A receipt for your donation will be sent after your donation.

-It is not possible for donors to directly support an individual child in the IDF Life for a Child Program for the following reasons:
+It is not possible for donors to directly support an individual child for the following reasons:

 - The time and resources required to gather feedback on individual children for individual donors would be extremely high, and the doctors and nurses who care for these young people in very under-resourced centers must focus on the urgent clinical tasks at hand.
 Furthermore, the children and youth do not all live in the same area but are widely scattered.